cloudflare/cloudflare-docs/content/r2/reference/metrics-analytics.md

 R2 exposes analytics that allow you to inspect the requests and storage of the buckets in your account.

-The metrics displayed for a bucket in the [Cloudflare dashboard](https://dash.cloudflare.com/) are queried from Cloudflare’s [GraphQL Analytics API](/analytics/graphql-api/).
+The metrics displayed for a bucket in the [Cloudflare dashboard](https://dash.cloudflare.com/) are queried from Cloudflare's [GraphQL Analytics API](/analytics/graphql-api/).
 You can access the metrics [programmatically](#query-via-the-graphql-api) via GraphQL or HTTP client.

 ## Metrics